Chromebooks and Assistive Technology

 On balance, I am increasingly all for Chromebooks, as assistive technology functionality on this hardware platform is going from strength to strength there is also an added benefit in cost for those who find paying the £200 DSA contribution difficult.

-If you'd like to learn more about Chrome Books and Assistive Technology, contact a member of the team by clicking on the banner below.
+If you'd like to learn more about Chrome Books and Assistive Technology, contact a member of the team by using on the banner below.